DimBer/SSL_lib/readme.txt

-Programm ``test'' implements experiments of different methods on multiclass or multilabel graphs with available groundtruth labels.
+Programm ``SSL'' implements experiments for different methods on multiclass or multilabel graphs with available groundtruth labels.

 Input files format.

-``test'' loads the graph from a .txt file that contains edges as tab separated pairs of node indexes in the format: node1_index \tab node2_index.
+``SSL'' loads the graph from a .txt file that contains edges as tab separated pairs of node indexes in the format: node1_index \tab node2_index.
 Node indexes should be in range [1 , 2^64 ].

-The labels are loaded from a .txt file where each line is of the format: node_index \tab label ( for now node_indexes have to be sorted but I will allow for any indexing sequence).
+For multiclass graphs, the labels are loaded from a .txt file where each line is of the format: node_index \tab label ( for now node_indexes have to be sorted but I will allow for any indexing sequence).
 Labels have to be integers in [-127,127].

+For multilabel graphs, labels are loaded from a txt file in compressed one-hot-matrix form (see graphs/HomoSapiens/class.txt for example).

-``test'' program command line (optional) arguments with values:
+Command line optional arguments with values:

 ARGUMENT         VALUES            DEFAULT